-Skype for BusinessSkype for Business (formerly Microsoft Office Communicator and Microsoft Lync) is an instant-messaging client used by Anywhere365.
-In order to use SFB, a Microsoft Skype for Business Server is required.
-Skype for Business is enterprise software; compared to Skype, it has different features that target businesses.
+Skype for BusinessSkype for Business is an enterprise software from Microsoft and provides users with instant messaging, online meetings, availabillity information, and audio and video calling.
+It requires a Skype for Business Server.
+The Anywhere365 application server is added to the Skype for Business Typology as Trusted Application Server.
 Online Cloud PBX Call Queues are supported by the Anywhere 365 Attendant.
 You can add agents to a call queue, which in turn will receive the call when the service number to which the call queue is attached is dialed.
 A call queue does not have a SIPThe Session Initiation Protocol (SIP) is a protocol to make multimedia communication (audio, video and other data communication) possible and it is also used for Voice over IP (VoIP).
 SIP has similarities with other Internet protocols such as HTTP and SMTP. address, only a number.
 The transfer queue and skill are only shown if you run the attendant in standalone mode.

 A call queue works on the premise of parallel calling, which means that all agents are called simultaneously.
 An agent will not be called if their status is set to do not disturb.
 Accepting a call puts an agent on busy, so if an agent accepts a call they will still continue to receive other call queue calls unless they manually alter their status to do not disturb.

 A call queue uses the First In First Out principle.
 Until the call of the first caller in the queue has been accepted by an agent the second caller in the queue will not be offered to any agent.